Archimedes4/Pauly/README.md

 ```

 ### Step #2
+Login into pauly in government mode.
+Than go to governent -> graph -> groups.
+Look for Pauly, click on it can copy id.
+This is the org id for the group.
 Pauly has a config file named PaulyConfig which contains three values these values need to be apart of the main config file inorder for Pauly to work.
   1. tenant id
   2. Client ID (the ID of Paulys application)